7uiopq/dhs-notes/README.md

 Please do take a look around!

 If you are a student currently studying in Dunman High, feel free to use my notes as your reference when studying.
-However, if you are **not a Dunman High student**, please **refrain from distributing and sharing** these notes, as these notes are only allowed to be internally distributed.
+However, if you are **not a Dunman High student**, please **refrain from distributing and sharing without my permission** these notes, as these notes are only allowed to be internally distributed with the owner's permission.
+If you would like to ask for permission, drop me an email at ma.weiyi@dhs.sg.

 If you would like to help out and commit pull requests to my notes, please do so!
 Make sure your pull requests are helpful and valid.